High school (grades 9-12) · Marietta, GA

 What is the racial and ethnic makeup of Osborne High School?

-The largest demographic group at Osborne High School is Hispanic or Latino at 66.5%.
-The school serves a diverse student body in Marietta, GA.
+The largest demographic group at Osborne High School is Hispanic or Latino at 66.5% of enrollment, in Marietta, GA.

 What is the Resource Investment Index for Osborne High School?

-Osborne High School has a Resource Investment Index of 58/100 (C) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Osborne High School has a Resource Investment Index of 58/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page